In This Article

 Here’s the thing: As I mentioned above, there aren’t really any strong contenders in the same price range as the Gold Card, which occupies a unique mid-tier spot.
 So if you’re hesitating on pulling the trigger, it’s probably because you’re debating whether $250 is too much to spend, or whether you could milk enough value out of a credit card to bump yourself up to a premium option.

 If you want to take it down one more notch and aren’t particularly attached to Membership Rewards Points, you could always opt for the Chase Sapphire Preferred, a tried-and-true classic among points and miles beginners.
-You’ll see your earnings rates decrease, to be sure—with the Preferred, you’ll earn 2X Ultimate Rewards Points on travel and 2X on dining—but the annual fee will decrease along with them, sliding down to $95.
+You’ll see your earnings rates decrease, to be sure—with the Preferred, you’ll earn 5X points on travel booked through Chase travel, 2X Ultimate Rewards Points on all other travel travel and 3X on dining, streaming services, and on online grocery orders (excluding Target and Walmart)—but the annual fee will decrease along with them, sliding down to $95.

 There are some benefits to going with Chase, though, particularly if you’re a beginner.
-The Sapphire Preferred offers a welcome bonus of 60,000 Points, enough to put you well on your way to a big redemption.
+The Sapphire Preferred offers a solid welcome bonus, enough to put you well on your way to a big redemption.
 Plus, many people chose to begin with Chase cards thanks to Chase’s 5/24 rule, which stipulates that if you’ve opened five or more credit cards in the past 24 months, you’ll be automatically rejected for the majority of Chase’s offerings, including the Sapphire Preferred.

-If you’re looking for a ton of perks and statement credits, The Platinum Card from American Express may be a better fit, especially for the frequent traveler.
-While it comes with a sky-high $550 fee, Amex has loaded it up with benefits that, when fully utilized, can take the fee down to next to nothing.
+If you’re looking for a ton of perks and statement credits, The Platinum Card® from American Express may be a better fit, especially for the frequent traveler.
+While it comes with a sky-high $695 fee, Amex has loaded it up with benefits that, when fully utilized, can take the fee down to next to nothing. (rates and fees)

 With The Platinum Card, benefits include:

-- $100 hotel credit with The Hotel Collection bookings
+- Up to $100 hotel credit with The Hotel Collection bookings

 - $100 statement credit for Global Entry or $80 credit for TSA Pre✓